cogsbox/cogsbox-shape/README.md

 });
 ```

-## Relationships with Schema Box Registry
+## Relationships and Views

-Define relationships between schemas using the Schema Box Registry pattern:
+Define relationships between schemas and create specific data views using the `createSchemaBox`.

+### 1. Define Schemas with Placeholders

 ```typescript
 import { s, schema, createSchemaBox } from "cogsbox-shape";